EchterAlsFake/PHUB/docs/source/guides/pkg-usage.rst

 First thing to do is setting up a client.
-A client represents one connection to PH, but you can use multiple at the same time.
+A client represents one connection to PH, and you can use multiple at the same time.
 You can also specify a custom language locale (``en`` by default).
 This will affect searching preferences, video titles,